LogYard/SplashPage/README.md

 4. Can I use this for state replication?
     - LogYard does not provide state replication.
 It is intended as a lightweight solution for active logging analysis not an all encompassing tool.

+5. What if my app is running on port 8080?
+    - answer

 # <img width='20px' src='./public/Icon.png' /> Contributing
 We hope you enjoy using our product and find it useful!